hfanieng/ProDJLink-to-SQL/README.md

 This project utilizes [Beat Link Trigger][1] to read data from the ProDJLink network, transmits the data via UDP to a Python script, and subsequently stores it in a SQL database

-> **Disclaimer**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
+> __Disclaimer__: This project is not affiliated with AlphaTheta/Pioneer DJ Corp. or its related companies in any way and has been developed independently.
 ProDJLink to SQL is licensed under the [MIT license][license-link].
-The maintainers of the project are not liable for any damages to your data cause this is an experimintal project.
+The maintainers of this project are not liable for any damages to your data, as this is an experimental project.
+>__Editor’s Warning__: Using any under-development tool like this should be tested very thoroughly before relying on it for your next big DJ set.
+There is also always a chance that Pioneer DJ could close the loopholes that allow this to work in a future firmware update to CDJs – so update with caution.

 ## Table of contents